joelslamospersson/Nostalrius_772/README.md

 - Alejandro Mujica (Ezzz in otland) - Main developer and programmer of this game server
 - Kevin Luiz (long time friendship, also helped get everything fixed and stable)
 - Zakaria Ziady (compromised myself into getting the true formulas of the game server)
+- Joriku for continue support on Nostalrius project on this page ( Current github page )

 ## Tools